ovh/docs/pages/platform/public-cloud/upload_own_image/guide.en-gb.md

 ### Before starting

-It is advisable to either use cloud ready images already provided by the distribution vendor or build your own image using solutions such as [Packer OpenStack builder](../packer-openstack-builder).
+It is advisable to either use cloud-ready images already provided by the distribution vendor or build your own image using solutions such as [Packer OpenStack builder](../packer-openstack-builder).

-Cloud ready images can be found here:
+Cloud-ready images can be found here:

 - <https://cloud.centos.org/centos/>{.external}
 - <https://cloud.debian.org/images/cloud/>{.external}